abooij/haskell-xkbcommon/README.md

 This project provides *incomplete* haskell bindings to libxkbcommon.

-Currently, haskell-xkbcommon is a very thin layer on top of libxkbcommon, and this code does not make xkbcommon look like a Haskell library.
+Currently, haskell-xkbcommon is a thin layer on top of libxkbcommon, and this code does not make xkbcommon look like a Haskell library.
 I need to read McAllister "High-level FFI in Haskell" and apply those ideas.